greeve/eportfolio/11_competency_i.md

 7. Biographical Information, Government Publications, and Web 2.0
 8. Reader’s Advisory and Sources, Children and Young Adults, and Science

+These mini activities introduced information resources that can be used to help answer future patrons or clientele reference queries.

+Just like a water well without water is of no value to the thirsty traveler, a librarian or information scientist lacking information resources and answers is of little value to the inquiring patron.

 ### [LIBR 210 Discussion Post: Serving Underserved Populations]()

 ## Conclusion

+Librarians and patrons get out of the reference interview process what they put in.

 Rangnathan's (1964) seminole treatise on library science lists five laws that information organizations should follow that support all reference service efforts: 1) information items are for use, 2) find everyone their information item, 3) reach out and promote information items to find their owner or patron, 4) save time for the patron, and 5) an information organization is a living organism with chances for growth and decay.
 These five laws along with principles enumerated in Green's (1876) ALA conference address clarify the core principles and concepts of reference services.
 The information organization is an "instrument of universal education".
 Reference services are the spirit of the information organization (Rangnathan, 1964, 354).